gpaciga/multidash/README.md

 Type can be either `url` or `img`.
 Optionally, `seconds` controls how long to stay on the slide.

 Images can be hosted in the `public` directory.
+Example puppy from unsplash.com.

 Start with `npm run start`.